Dheeraj0905/model-monitoring-dashboard/README.md

 ## Overview

 This project is a unified dashboard for **monitoring, evaluating, and explaining ML models in production-like settings**, built with **Streamlit**, **scikit-learn**, and **SHAP**.
 It addresses the pain points of manual schema entry, lack of model observability, and limited drift/explainability support.

+The dashboard now features **pipeline-based inference**, allowing users to upload scikit-learn pipelines (`.pkl` files) along with raw CSV data.
+The pipeline handles all preprocessing automatically, ensuring consistency with the training process and providing a more robust, production-ready solution.

 The dashboard supports both **interactive UI** and **API-driven automatic testing**, making it ideal for both educational and prototyping purposes, and for integration into CI/CD systems.

 ---

 ## Features & Components

 ### 1. **Model Upload & Registration**

 - **UI:** Users can upload their trained `.pkl` model via the dashboard.
 - **API:** Users (or scripts) can POST their model to the dashboard endpoint for automated evaluation.
 - **Schema Handling:**